Vanderbilt Commodores men's basketball: Conference championships

-Vanderbilt has won 4 conference season championships and 3 conference tournament championships.
+Vanderbilt has won five conference season championships, three conference tournament championships, and one division season championship.
+The Commodores have won eight conference championships in total.

 First college basketball game played

-Vanderbilt defeated Nashville YMCA in a score of 9-6, on 7 February 1893, in the first ever college basketball game played in history.
+Vanderbilt defeated Nashville YMCA in a score of 9-6, on 7 February 1893, in the first college basketball game played in history.
+Vanderbilt's start to college basketball occurred just two years after Dr. James Naismith originated the game of basketball at Springfield (Mass.)
+College.

 Retired numbers

 Only three male Commodores have had their jerseys retired by the university: